mark-dce/vagrant-ubuntu/README.md

   ./build_box

 At the boot prompt press ESC and F6 to gain access to the boot options.
 You'll get a prompt with a string of boot options.
-Replace the _file=/cdrom..._ boot option with the following:
+Replace the `file=/cdrom...` boot option with the following:

-    _file=/floppy/hydra.seed' auto=true priority=critical_
+    file=/floppy/hydra.seed auto=true priority=critical

 The rest of the installation is automated.
 The Ubuntu server installation will proceed unattended.
 Once the installation is complete, follow the instructions